Oblivionis214/HackDisputeGame/README.md

 ## Project Introduction

-HackDisputeGame is a universal Optimistic Withdraw Queue solution designed for all on-chain applications, with the core goal of minimizing the risk of hacks.
+HackDisputeGame is a universal optimistic withdraw queue solution designed for all on-chain applications, with the core goal of minimizing the risk of all hacks.
 It enables integrated protocols to:

 - Integrate with a single click — no logic changes or redeployment required

 - Preserve the original trust model — no additional trust assumptions, maintaining full decentralization

 - Maintain seamless user experience — with support for EIP-7702, users need to take no extra steps

+## System components

 - `DisputeGameFactory`: Responsible for creating dispute game instances
 - `StakingPool`: User staking pool, supporting both attacker and defender roles